-Inside the activity pack is a maze activity called ‘Gruesome Ghosts of York’ you have to find each character in the maze, read their information board and fill in the quiz as well as matching their names to their pictures.
+Inside the activity pack is a maze activity called ‘Gruesome Ghosts of York’ you have to find each character in the maze then read their information board.
+As you go you can fill in the quiz as well as matching their names to their pictures.

 We had lots of fun trying to find the characters in the Maize Maze, we found this a really fun way to get children reading and learning outdoors.